sgsokol/influx/readme.txt

+# 2009-01-23 sokol
+# todo for assembling flux systems:
+# - whole flux vector names fwd+rev * dep,free,constr
+# - expand stochiom part
+# - expand each K matrix
+# - add equations on measured fluxes (scaled by SD)
+# - add equation on constrained fluxes
+# - claculate the rank of the whole matrix

+# 2009-01-08 sokol
+# todo for structural identifiability:
+# - back from tau varibles to flux equatios
+# - assembling flux systems from meseared metabs in one system
+# - full rank of the whole system (stocheom + from measures)

+# 2009-01-07 sokol
+# structural identifiability van Winden-like
+./ff2strid.py PPP

+# 2008-12-12 sokol
+# coded ffmesh.py producing ffmesh_$org.R from $org.ftbl
+# for free flux mesh to explore in systematique way feasible
+# starting points.

 # 2008-12-10 sokol
 # output in ftbl2optR is set to a .kvh file

 # both reduced and full cumomer systems are generated
 # for cumomer balance